-9 Nuisance Aquatic Weed and Algae Species to Look Out For in Your Lakes and Ponds
+9 Nuisance Pond Weed and Algae Species to Look Out For

-We all benefit greatly from the beauty and value of our natural surroundings, but the rise in human influence has affected the delicate balance of many ecosystems across the country, allowing the introduction of nuisance, invasive and exotic species to ecosystems that cannot withstand their growth.
-Many of these non-beneficial species have choked out native plants in our local communities for more than a century, and continue to reproduce and spread through our nation’s waterways.
+We all benefit greatly from the beauty and value of our natural surroundings, but the rise in human influence has affected the delicate balance of many ecosystems across the country, allowing the introduction of nuisance and invasive pond weeds into aquatic ecosystems that cannot withstand their growth.
+Many of these non-beneficial pond weeds have choked out native plants in our local communities for more than a century, and continue to reproduce and spread through our nation’s waterways.

-To enhance the native vegetation in your area, it’s crucial to accurately identify the nuisance, invasive or exotic plants that have taken root, understand the most effective and ecologically responsible treatment and disposal methods and work with a professional to develop a comprehensive management plan to prevent the unintended spread of these non-beneficial species.
+To enhance the native vegetation in your area, it’s crucial to accurately identify the nuisance, invasive pond weeds that have taken root, understand the most effective and ecologically responsible treatment and disposal methods and work with a professional to learn how to get rid of invasive pond plants.

 Hydrilla (Hydrilla verticillata)

-Hydrilla is an invasive aquatic weed that is native to Asia but has spread to every continent except Antarctica.
+Hydrilla is an invasive pond weed that is native to Asia but has spread to every continent except Antarctica.
 It was originally found in the US in Florida in 1959 and has continually proliferated northward and westward throughout the country.
-Once introduced to a waterbody, hydrilla can rapidly choke out native vegetation and interfere with drainage and irrigation canals, boat docks, and public water supplies.
+Once introduced to a pond or lake, hydrilla can rapidly choke out native vegetation and interfere with drainage and irrigation canals, boat docks, and public water supplies.
 If it gets out of hand, hydrilla can be extremely difficult—and costly—to remove, meaning early detection is imperative for effective treatment results.

 Hydrilla management strategies will depend on the goals of each individual waterbody.
 Mechanical control can reduce vegetated biomass, but will spread the plant through fragmentation.
 Grass carp and targeted systemic herbicides remain the preferred methods of control for this plant.
 Once the general growth is under control, spot treatments can be used on occasion.